As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 We’ll also talk about how important it is to get the temperature just right to get the most out of your coffee beans.
 Whether you drink coffee occasionally or are a serious home barista, it’s important to know how important water temperature is.
 This will help you take your coffee experience to a whole new level.

-1. the Science behind How Hot or Cold the Water is and How Coffee is Extracted
+1. The Science Behind How Hot or Cold the Water Is and How Coffee Is Extracted

 The complex chemistry that happens during the boiling process is at the heart of the science behind water temperature and coffee extraction.
 The temperature of the water is a key factor in getting the right tastes and compounds out of the coffee beans.